bjohnson05/CMSI387/README.md

       * J because it's a zipped file with XZ format
       * v for verbose so you can see the listings
       * f for the file name which follows

-   change into the resulting top level directory linux-4.19.34 sudo apt install gcc sudo apt install make
+  1. Change into the resulting top level directory linux-4.19.34
+  1. Do <q>sudo apt install gcc</q> to make sure that gcc is installed and updated
+  1. Do <q>sudo apt install make</q> to make sure that the make utility is installed and updated
-      may get an error as follows:
+  1. During these operations you may get an error as follows:
-         E: Could not get lock /var/lib/dpkg/lock – open (11: Resource temporarily unavailable)
+         <strong>E: Could not get lock /var/lib/dpkg/lock – open (11: Resource temporarily unavailable)<br />
+         E: Unable to lock the administration directory (/var/lib/dpkg/), is another process using it?</strong>
+  1. Do <q>ps -eaf | grep -i apt</q>  :: this shows running apt processes ~~ there is a daily check for updates that locks apt ~~ you can kill the processes using <q>kill -9 &lt;process id&gt;, or you can just wait for them to finish, they don't take TOO long...
+  1. You can use the <code>ps -eaf | grep -i apt</code> command to get the processes using the lock
+  1. You can use the <code>kill -9 &lt;process ID&gt;</code> command to kill them off
+  1. Do <q>sudo apt-get install dpkg-dev</q> to install the dpkg manager for the <em>development environment</em>
+  1. Do <q>sudo apt-get dist-upgrade</q> to update the <code>apt-get</code> distribution
-         E: Unable to lock the administration directory (/var/lib/dpkg/), is another process using it? ps -eaf | grep -i apt  :: this shows running apt processes -- there is a daily check for updates that locks apt -- you can kill them or you can just wait for them to finish You can use the <code>ps -eaf | grep -i apt</code> command to get the processes using the lock You can use the <code>kill -9 &lt;process ID&gt;</code> command to kill them off sudo apt-get install dpkg-dev sudo apt-get dist-upgrade make menuconfig to see options ~ make sure you SAVE so there is a config file for the build execute the command <code>make && make modules_install && make install</code> to run the build the "&&" means concatenate the commands, but only continues if the previous is successful You might have trouble with some of the required libraries being missing I had to get the ssl lib with sudo apt-get install libssl-dev
+  1. Do <q>make menuconfig</q> to see options ~ <em>make sure you SAVE so there is a config file for the build</em>
+  1. Execute the command <code>make && make modules_install && make install</code> to run the build<br />
+       the "&&" means concatenate the commands, but only continues if the previous is successful You might have trouble with some of the required libraries being missing I had to get the ssl lib with sudo apt-get install libssl-dev